Classic Tetris Monthly Rules and Guidelines

 - Withdrawing after brackets have been formed or during the competitive play will result in an Official Dropout.
 If you have two Official Dropouts in a six month period, you will be asked to sit out/abstain from participating in CTM for two months.

-- In Community Tournaments T4 and below, players alternate between level selection with the lower seed selecting first.
-Players can choose level 12, 15, or 18.
+- In Community Tournaments T4-T5, players can choose level 12, 15, or 18.

 - Points over 999,999 count.

-- Players are allowed to use same piece sets (SPS) if each player possesses an identical ROM and agree before the match begins.
+- Players are allowed to use same piece sets (SPS) if each player possesses an identical approved ROM and agree before the match begins.
 A test game may be played to ensure SPS, then increase the seed.
 Once agreed to, SPS must be used throughout the remainder of the match.

 - All matches are best of five games where the victor of each game is determined by the highest score when both players have topped out.
 Pausing during a match is heavily discouraged.
 Pauses could result in disqualification of the game if the tournament staff determines it was used for a competitive advantage.